legacycode/rtlsdr-docker/README.md

 License information about rtlsdr can be found in the [official repository][3].

-The Docker images are based on the [Alpine Docker image][4].
-Refer to the official [Alpine Docker image][4] page for license information.
+The Docker images are based on the [Debian Docker image][4].
+Refer to the official [Debian Docker image][4] page for license information.

 [1]: https://github.com/legacycode/rtlsdr-docker